Monastic Art and Architecture

 This sketch shows at least 14 half-figures of men, identifiable as watchmen or

-My brother Menas the mason.
+monks.
+One figure is entitled My brother Menas the mason.
 Wallpainting from

 the “Watchmen’s Chamber”, Monastery of St. Jeremias in Sakkara.
 Date unknown.